Roger Clarke's Web-Site

 Each specific denial or consent is expressed in terms of specific attributes, which may define:

 A fully articulated model supports a nested sequence of consent-denial or denial-consent pairs ('Yes/No, except ... unless ...').
-These more complex alternatives enable a patient to have confidence that some categories of their health data are subject to access by a very limited set of treatment professionals.
-However, most of the conventional models lack the capacity to support consent as an Authorization decision criterion.
+These more complex alternatives enable a patient to have confidence that some categories of their health data are subject to access by a very limited set of treatment professionals, and in quite specific circumstances.
 Schemes of this kind are reviewed in Iyer et al. (2021), who investigate the expressiveness of negated conditions (e.g. not on leave) compared with negative authorizations (default denial unless one of a set of authorizing rules applies).
+Conventional Authorization models, however, are generally unable to support consent as an Authorization decision criterion.

 The next section outlines a meta-model that has been devised to support IS practice and practice-oriented IS research.
-The sections after that extend that meta-model to express Generic Theories of Authentication (GTA) and of Authorization (GTAz).
+The subsequent sections extend this meta-model to express Generic Theories of Authentication (GTA) and of Authorization (GTAz).

-In previously-published work (Clarke 2021, 2022, 2023a, 2023b), a model is proposed that reflects the viewpoint adopted by Information Systems (IS) practitioners, and that is designed to support understanding of and improvements to IS practice and practice-oriented IS research.
-The model embodies the socio-technical system view, whereby organisations are recognised as comprising people using technology, each affecting the other, with effective design depending on integration of the two.
-The model is 'pragmatic', as that term is used in philosophy, that is to say it is concerned with understanding and action, rather than merely with describing and representing.
-It is also 'metatheoretic' (Myers 2018, Cuellar 2020), on the basis that it builds on a working set of assumptions in each of the areas of ontology, epistemology and axiology.
-Care is taken in the choice of terms, the expression of clear definitions of them, and the interweaving of them into a comprehensive, coherent and internally consistent terminology.
+(Clarke 2021, 2022, 2023a, 2023b), proposes a model that it is argued reflects the viewpoint adopted by IS practitioners, and that is designed to support understanding of and improvements to IS practice and practice-oriented IS research.
+The model embodies the socio-technical system view, whereby organisations are recognised as comprising people using technology, each affecting the other, with effective IS design depending on the integration of the two.
+The model is 'pragmatic', as that term is used in philosophy -- that is, it is concerned with understanding and action, rather than merely with describing and representing.
+It is also 'metatheoretic' (Myers 2018, Cuellar 2020), because it builds on a set of ontological, epistemological and axiological assumptions.
+Care is taken in the choice of terms, their clear definition, and their interweaving into a comprehensive, coherent and internally consistent terminology.
 This section provides a brief overview of the meta-model.
-Defined terms are highlighted using Capitals and Italics, and all definitions are provided in Figures, and consolidated into an associated Glossary.
+Defined terms are highlighted using Capitals and Italics.
+All definitions are provided in Figures, and consolidated in an associated Glossary (Clarke 2024a).

 Figure 4: A Pragmatic Metatheoretical Model